 North Dakota Criminal Statute of Limitations Laws

-These time limits serve a few different purposes with the intention of maintain fairness, accuracy, and efficiency.
-The statutes of limitations help preserve evidence (including witness testimony) and also create more of an incentive to solve crimes quickly.
-Time limits usually differ according to crime classification (felony or misdemeanor, for example), but murder and other serious crimes usually don't have a time limit for charges.
+These time limits serve to balance interests and maintain fairness, accuracy, and efficiency.
+The statutes of limitations help preserve evidence (including witness testimony) and prevent prosecutors from threatening criminal charges indefinitely.
+Time limits usually differ according to crime classification, felony or misdemeanor, for example.

 North Dakota Criminal Statute of Limitations at a Glance

-As in virtually all other states, there is no statute of limitations for murder in North Dakota.
-When a child victim is under the age of 15, the statute of limitations does not begin tolling until he or she has reached 15.
+As in virtually all other states, North Dakota does not have a statute of limitations for murder.
+Additionally, when the victim of the crime is under the age of 15, the statute of limitations does not begin to run until he or she reaches 15.
 All misdemeanors in the state have a two-year statute of limitations.

 Additional details of North Dakota's time limits for criminal charges are listed below.
 See Time Limits to Bring a Case: The Statute of Limitations to learn about similar time limits used in civil law.